apache/celeborn/CONTRIBUTING.md

 ## Guidelines
 ### Adding RPC Messages
-We are in the process of replacing case class wrappers for RPC messages with raw PB.
-If you are to add new RPC messages, please follow raw PB message cases, for example `RegisterWorker` and `RegisterWorkerResponse`.
+When you add new RPC message, it's recommended to follow raw PB message case, for example `RegisterWorker` and `RegisterWorkerResponse`.
+The RPC messages will be unified into raw PB messages eventually.